OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

     .. cpp:function:: OcaStatus GetAvailability(OcaTimeSourceAvailability &Availability)

         Gets the value of the **Availability** property.
-The return value indicates whether the value was successfully retrieved.

         This method has id ``3.1``.

         - :cpp:expr:`Availability`: Output parameter.

-    .. _ocatimesource_getprotocol:
+    .. _ocatimesource_gettimedeliverymechanism:

-    .. cpp:function:: OcaStatus GetProtocol(OcaTimeProtocol &Protocol)
+    .. cpp:function:: OcaStatus GetTimeDeliveryMechanism(OcaTimeDeliveryMechanism &Mechanism)

-        Gets the value of the **Protocol** property.
-The return value indicates whether the value was successfully retrieved.
+        Gets the value of the **TimeDeliveryMechanism** property.
+Prior to v3 of this class, was named **GetProtocol.**

         This method has id ``3.2``.

-        - :cpp:expr:`Protocol`: Output parameter.
+        - :cpp:expr:`Mechanism`: Output parameter.

-    .. _ocatimesource_setprotocol:
+    .. _ocatimesource_settimedeliverymechanism:

-    .. cpp:function:: OcaStatus SetProtocol(OcaTimeProtocol Protocol)
+    .. cpp:function:: OcaStatus SetTimeDeliveryMechanism(OcaTimeDeliveryMechanism Mechanism)

-        Sets the value of the **Protocol** property.
-The return value indicates whether the value was successfully set.
+        Sets the value of the **TimeDeliveryMechanism** property.
+Prior to v3 of this class, was named **SetProtocol**.

         This method has id ``3.3``.

-        - :cpp:expr:`Protocol`: Input parameter.
+        - :cpp:expr:`Mechanism`: Input parameter.

-    .. _ocatimesource_getparameters:
+    .. _ocatimesource_getreferencesdpdescription:

-    .. cpp:function:: OcaStatus GetParameters(OcaSDPString &Parameters)
+    .. cpp:function:: OcaStatus GetReferenceSDPDescription(OcaSDPString &Parameters)

-        Gets the value of the **Parameters** property.
-The return value indicates whether the value was successfully retrieved.
+        Gets the value of the **ReferenceSDPDescription** property.

         This method has id ``3.4``.

         - :cpp:expr:`Parameters`: Output parameter.

-    .. _ocatimesource_setparameters:
+    .. _ocatimesource_setreferencesdpdescription:

-    .. cpp:function:: OcaStatus SetParameters(OcaSDPString Parameters)
+    .. cpp:function:: OcaStatus SetReferenceSDPDescription(OcaSDPString Parameters)

-        Sets the value of the **Parameters** property.
-The return value indicates whether the value was successfully set.
+        Sets the value of the **ReferenceSDPDescription** property.
 Optional method, may not be supported in all implementations.

         This method has id ``3.5``.